Scott Atlas: Ordeal and Triumph

 But in fact, some papers show that the lockdowns themselves increased the deaths by confining people indoors where they cannot isolate from high-risk family members, by keeping them away from outside where the infection does not spread.

 And of course, the serious damages, as you alluded to, to children and young people, particularly from isolation itself.
+These are healthy kids who don't have a high risk from the old.

-Was there ever so, and then part of the argument, as I understood it, was multi-layered, but part of it was that here are the resources available and they're increasing.
+Was there ever, so, and then part of the argument, as I understood it, was multi-layered, but part of it was that here are the resources available and they're increasing.

 But when we target and lock down schools or we put these burdens on young people who have a very, very small risk comparatively of dying from this disease, we are shorting people who have a very great risk of dying from this disease.